canonical/lxd/doc/reference/storage_zfs.md

    set "zfs.reserve\_space" on the volume or "volume.zfs.reserve\_space" on the storage pool to use ZFS "reservation"/"refreservation" along with "quota"/"refquota".
- - I/O quotas (IOps/MBs) are unlikely to affect ZFS filesystems very much.
-That's because of ZFS being a port of a Solaris module (using SPL) and not a native Linux filesystem using the Linux VFS API which is where I/O limits are applied.

 ## Configuration options